rnegron/dino-gb/README.md

 __Note: The source code for the original Chromium version is available at__: https://cs.chromium.org/chromium/src/components/neterror/resources/offline.js

-If you'd like, run the following commands in `Bash` for maximum fun!
+If you'd like, run the following commands in `bash` for maximum fun!

 ```shell
 echo "alias dino="make"" >> ~/.bashrc